william-h-oliver/astrolink/doc/howitworks.md

 ### Identify clusters as being statistical outliers from noisy density fluctuations
 Due to the adaptive density estimation, the aggregation process will produce many groups.
 Some of these may be clusters but, provided that `k_den` is not so large that the density estimate is globally smooth, most will simply be noise.
 Therefore if we compute an appropriate measure of 'clusteredness' for these groups we should be able to distinguish between clusters and noise.

-For this purpose AstroLink calculates each group's 'prominence', which is the maximum of the $\log\hat\rho$ values in the group subtracted by the $\log\hat\rho$ value at the boundary of the group and a measure of the intra-group noise.
+For this purpose AstroLink calculates each group's 'prominence', which is the maximum of the :math:`\log\hat\rho` values in the group subtracted by the :math:`\log\hat\rho` value at the boundary of the group and a measure of the intra-group noise.
 AstroLink takes the prominence value for each of the smaller groups merged at every saddle point (as they are inherently more noise-like) and fits a model to the resulting distribution.

 The model, intended to be descriptive of both noise-like and cluster-like groups, consists of a Beta distribution (truncated on the right at `c`) and a uniform distribution (from `c` to 1).
 The two are scaled appropriately so that the model pdf is continuous at `c`.
 The significance of `c` is that it marks the data-driven best-guess transition between the prominences of noise-like groups and the prominences of cluster-like groups.
 Hence it can be used to determine clusters.